 We are delighted to make Mike's book Transforming Grace: A Study of 2 Corinthians available to our website visitors for free download:

-- ‘Paul and Jesus’ in The Oxford Handbook of Pauline Studies, edited by R. Barry Matlock (OUP), forthcoming
+- ‘Paul and Jesus’ in The Oxford Handbook of Pauline Studies, edited by Matthew V. Novenson and R. Barry Matlock (OUP), forthcoming

 - ‘Paul in the Book of Acts: Differences and Distance’, in Expository Times 122/9 (June 2011) 1-12